-Tens of thousands of volunteers across the Americas join together annually during the Christmas Bird Count.
+Tens of thousands of volunteers across the Americas join together annually during the Christmas Bird Count (CBC).
 The event provides a full day to celebrate birds.
-Since 1932, Yosemite's participation has contributed more than 95,000 observations to the conservation event.
+Since 1932, Yosemite's participation has contributed more than 97,000 observations to the conservation event.

-Yosemite's CBC has become a treasured holiday tradition, a reunion with birding friends, and a way to play a small part in a big conservation picture.
-The CBC in Yosemite has been going strong since 1932, with the cumulative number of annual participants reaching 1,378!
+Yosemite's CBC has become a treasured holiday tradition, a reunion with birding friends, and a way to play a small role in a big conservation picture.
+The CBC in Yosemite has been going strong since 1932, with the cumulative number of annual participants reaching 1,413!
 For many, the holiday season would not be complete without the CBC.

-This year on December 14, 2014, 56 participants divided up into 9 groups, with the goal of counting as many species and individual birds as possible.
+This year on December 20, 2015, 35 participants divided up into seven groups, with the goal of counting as many species and individual birds as possible.
 Each group had at least one designated leader, a birding expert, who was responsible for the accuracy of the data.
-All day, the groups searched their respective areas, covering a 15-mile radius circle, which included El Portal, Foresta, Yosemite Valley, the Old Big Oak Flat Road Trail, and Chinquapin/Yosemite West.
+All day, the groups searched their respective areas, covering a 15-mile radius circle, which included El Portal, Foresta, Yosemite Valley, and Chinquapin/Yosemite West.
 Just before dark, everyone convened in Yosemite Valley to warm up, eat good food, share their birding highlights, and tally results.
-This year, participants tallied 2,354 individual birds comprising 68 species!
-Since 1991, this is the third highest count for Yosemite's CBC, just behind 70 species (2011) and 69 species (2013).
+This year, participants tallied 1,963 individual birds comprising 62 species.

-What a great start to the holiday season!
-See you at next year's Yosemite Christmas Bird Count on Sunday, December 20, 2015.
+Spending the day with birds and birders made for a great start to the holiday season!
+See you at next year's Yosemite Christmas Bird Count on Sunday, December 18, 2016.

-Some of the historic highlights from Yosemite's Christmas Bird Count include:
+Some historic highlights from Yosemite's Christmas Bird Count include:

 The next Yosemite Christmas Bird Count is Dec.
-20, 2015.
+18, 2016.
 To attend the full-day event, bring binoculars, a field guide, lunch, plenty of warm clothes and sturdy shoes.
 Plan to be outside all day, from around dawn to dusk.
 An annual compilation potluck dinner closes the day to allow participants to share Yosemite birding highlights.
 To participate, you must register in advance.
-Contact the Yosemite Christmas Bird Count Organizer, Sarah Stock, by email or by phone at 209/379-1435.
+Contact the Yosemite Christmas Bird Count Organizer, Sarah Stock, by email.

 When bird-watching, experienced birders confidently identify birds by just a glimpse.
 (See illustrations of Yosemite's most common species.)
 Remember that a bird’s feathers change as an adult molts into its winter plumage.
 For many species, a male bird’s winter plumage is dull compared to his colorful plumage in the spring when he is interested in attracting a female with whom to mate.
 Also, note subtle nuances in a bird’s song or call—long trills or short chips.
 In the winter, birds rarely sing but make call notes to defend a territory, announce the presence of a predator, or to keep up with a mixed-species foraging flock.